haloodevs/distributed-pdns/README.md

-# PDNS-MariaDB Production-ready on Kubernetes
+# PowerDNS with MariaDB backend Production-ready on Kubernetes cluster

 <p align="center"><img src="images/powerdns.jpg"/></p>

-The ultimate goal of this repository: A distributed pdns with MariaDB-Galera cluster backend
+The ultimate goal of this repository: A distributed PowerDNS with MariaDB-Galera cluster backend

 ## Requirements
  .
 A reliable Kubernetes cluster